 8. Apply for a Direct Student Loan

 Your Award Letter may direct you to seek a loan to support you in the pursuit of your studies.
-The U.S. Government makes available Federal Direct Student Loans (subsidized and unsubsidized) for undergraduate students and Federal Direct Parent Loans (PLUS) for parents and graduate students.
+The U.S. Government offers students the Federal Direct Student Loan program, which consists of: Subsidized and/or Unsubsidized Loans to undergraduate and graduate students, Parent PLUS Loans (parents of dependent undergraduate students) and Graduate PLUS Loans (graduate/professional to help cover a student’s balance.
 Please speak with your financial aid counselor about specific terms for each loan type.
 Further information is also available at Student Aid on the Web.
 The loan process takes 4-6 weeks to complete.

 - Download a copy of the Undergraduate Direct Loan Request/Confirmation Form.